From formulas to cirquents in computability logic: Clustering all gates; ranking

 The following definition of metatruth can be seen to conservatively generalize its predecessor, Definition \ref{may14cc}:

-\begin{definition} Let $C$ be a cirquent, $^*$ an interpretation, $\Gamma$ a legal run of $C$, and $\vec{f}$ a metaselection for $C$.
-In this context, with ``metatrue'' to be read as ``{\bf metatrue w.r.t. $(^*,\Gamma,\vec{f})$}'', we say that: \begin{itemize} \item An $L$-port is metatrue iff $L^*=\twg$. \item A resolved gate (of any of the eight types) is metatrue iff so is its resolvent. \item No unresolved disjunctive gate (of any of the four types) is metatrue. \item Every unresolved conjunctive gate (of any of the four types) is metatrue. \end{itemize} Finally, we say that $C$ is metatrue iff so is its root. \end{definition}
+\begin{defi} Let $C$ be a cirquent, $^*$ an interpretation, $\Gamma$ a legal run of $C$, and $\vec{f}$ a metaselection for $C$.
+In this context, with ``metatrue'' to be read as ``{\bf metatrue w.r.t. $(^*,\Gamma,\vec{f})$}'', we say that: \begin{enumerate}[$\bullet$] \item An $L$-port is metatrue iff $L^*=\twg$. \item A resolved gate (of any of the eight types) is metatrue iff so is its resolvent. \item No unresolved disjunctive gate (of any of the four types) is metatrue. \item Every unresolved conjunctive gate (of any of the four types) is metatrue. \end{enumerate} Finally, we say that $C$ is metatrue iff so is its root. \end{defi}

 The following definition brings us from metatruth back to truth.
 Again, it can be seen to conservatively generalize its predecessor, Definition \ref{ma14cc}: